Bring your Shark vacuum cleaner back to life with a deep clean

 Use a wire hanger, broomstick handle, or any other stick that fits the length of your entire vacuum hose to remove the clogs.

-If there is a lot of dirt and clogs in your vacuum hose, we recommend that you clean it with water.
+If there is a lot of dirt and clogs in your vacuum hose, clean it with water.
 Place your hose in your sink and wash it out thoroughly with cold water.